ddean4040/bbPress-Topics-for-Posts/readme.txt

 You can let the plugin create a new topic for you in the forum of your choice, or specify an existing topic to attach to the post.
 A topic can be attached to as many posts as you'd like, but only one topic can currently be attached to a post.

-= Notes =

-We are nearly to 1.0!
-Please let me know if you run into any issues.

-Please do not use on production sites without testing first.

 == Installation ==